prometheus-community/monaco-promql/README.md

 * test with `npm run test`

 ## Usage
-Sorry for the moment I only made documentation on how to use it in angular.

 - [How to use it in an react project.](docs/react_integration.md)
 - [How to use it in an angular project.](docs/angular_integration.md)